-Welcome to The Catholic Telegraph, the monthly newspaper of the Archdiocese of Cincinnati.
+Welcome to The Catholic Telegraph, the monthly magazine of the Archdiocese of Cincinnati.
 We are one of the oldest newspapers in the United States, published continuously since 1831.

-Currently 149,200 subscribers receive the newspaper in their mailboxes each month, and this website is another way in which we hope to continue our mission of proclaiming the Good News of our Catholic faith.
+Currently 133,000 subscribers receive the magazine in their mailboxes each month, and this website is another way in which we hope to continue our mission of proclaiming the Good News of our Catholic faith.
+In 2019, along with www.thecatholictelegraph.com, new offerings of The Daily Divina and the Weekly Embar were introduced.

 On Saturday, Oct.
 22, 1831, The Catholic Telegraph came into being at the behest of Bishop Edward Fenwick, OP, bishop of the then-Diocese of Cincinnati.Bishop Fenwick’s 10-year-old diocese reached from Kentucky to northern Michigan, and he believed that a newspaper was needed to help him communicate with a far-flung flock that was often subjected to virulent anti-Catholic attack.
 His letters, sermons and reports were the primary focus of the early paper.